 My composition is often like a Japanese garden design.
 There are foreground-background, north-south and such, in relationship and variety.

 How does one develop the instinct of knowing when to press the shutter release button?

 Get a cheap rangefinder, load it with Tri-X and walk around in the city.

 When should one use film, and when should one use digital?

-I think many professional photographers actively tried to hide the fact that they loved shooting film in 1990s, because many art buyers associated film shooters with high cost, inflexibility and technological incompetence that would not survive the digital era.
-Now, those guys are thoroughly out of business and there is fresh air around film work.
+I think many professional photographers actively tried to hide the fact that they loved shooting film, because many art buyers associated film shooters with high cost, inflexibility and technological incompetence that would not survive the digital era.
+Now, those guys are out of business and there is fresh air around film.
 So, I donít hide the fact that I love shooting film.
-Itís just that only some projects benefit from it... digital is the right choice for most projects.
+Itís just that only a few projects benefit from it... digital is the right choice for most projects.

 I am two different photographers, when shooting digital and when shooting film.
 The differences in the workflow and properties of the materials make me so.
 This is a good thing.
 For some personal project work, I often shoot both a same scene in digital and film.

 Boston, MA, USA